ZhenbangYou/SysY-Front-End/README.md

 In *Yacc*, each terminal or nonterminal can store something, namely *yylval*.
 For each terminal, the pointer to the variable associated with it is stored here, which is quite natural.
 This again shows the flexibility of designating the type of *yylval* as *void*\*.

 For each production rule:
-  - If a computation is involved (production rules like ```AddExp -> AddExp + MulExp``` in this project), search the **symble table stack** for all source operands, create a new variable for the destination operand and emit an instruction to perform the operation.
+  - If a computation is involved (production rules like ```AddExp -> AddExp + MulExp``` in this project), search the **symbol table stack** for all source operands, create a new variable for the destination operand and emit an instruction to perform the operation.
   - If an assignment is involved (```Stmt -> LVal = Exp``` in this project), emit an instruction to perform the assignment.
   - If a left value is turned into an expression (```PrimaryExp -> LVal``` in this project), emit an instruction to store the right value of the variable into a new temporary variable.
-  - If a constant is turned into an expression (```Primary -> INT_CONST``` in this project), emit an instrution to store the value of the constant into a new temporary variable.
+  - If a constant is turned into an expression (```Primary -> INT_CONST``` in this project), emit an instruction to store the value of the constant into a new temporary variable.
-  - Otherwise (production rules like ```AddExp -> MulExp``` and ```PrimaryExp -> ( Exp )``` in this project), just pass the variable pointer of the first and the only terminal at the right side to the symble at the left side.
+  - Otherwise (production rules like ```AddExp -> MulExp``` and ```PrimaryExp -> ( Exp )``` in this project), just pass the variable pointer of the first and the only terminal at the right side to the symbol at the left side.

 #### Detail
-To avoid leaving out adding actions for some production rules, start with the top level production rules (```Stmt -> LVal = Exp``` and ```Stmt -> Exp``` in this project) and search down, like traverse of a tree.
+To avoid leaving out adding actions for some production rules, start with the top-level production rules (```Stmt -> LVal = Exp``` and ```Stmt -> Exp``` in this project) and search down, like traverse of a tree.

 #### Test Case
 Every operation including parentheses should be involved.
 Make up expressions as complex as possible.
-Check whether the associativities and precedences are correct.
+Check whether the associativity and precedence are correct.
 Also, whether the lookups of variables are correct.

 Although we have not dealt with functions yet, you still need to write expressions in *main*; otherwise, *Yacc* will throw an error.
 Keep in mind that, although we have not finished yet (that is to say, correct *Eeyore* code cannot be produced completely), syntax errors will still be found by *Yacc* as long as your **CFG** is correct.

 ### Step 4 *if* & *while*
 #### Reason for the Planning
 Now that there are many alternatives for the current step.
-In addtion to *if* and *while*, we can deal with **arrays**, **functions** and **constants**.
+In addition to *if* and *while*, we can deal with **arrays**, **functions** and **constants**.
 Actually, *if* and *while* are quite independent from the other components.
 We choose this due to the unique characteristics of *if* and *while*: trickiness and only little code needed.
 As a result of this, we can verify the correctness of this tricky part when the program is still quite simple.
 Admittedly, there will not be too many differences if other parts are implemented before this.

 #### Framework
-Generally spearking, this step consists of 4 parts:
+Generally speaking, this step consists of 4 parts:
   - *if* statement and *while* loop themselves
   - Relation expressions like *A == B* and *A < B*
   - Short circuit expressions